ch4mpy/spring-addons/samples/tutorials/README.md

 Clients are responsible for authorizing their requests: set the `Authorization` header of the requests it send to resource server.
 Clients have the choice of different OAuth2 flows to get tokens from the authorization server (see next section for details).

 User login is part of OAuth2 `authorization-code` flow.
 As a consequence, **OAuth2 login (and logout) only make sense on OAuth2 clients configured with `authorization-code` flow**.

 To send requests to a secured resource server, you'll have to use a client capable of sending authorized requests.
 A few samples:
-- REST clients like Postman
+- REST clients with UI like Postman
-- a "rich" browser application (Angular, React, Vue, etc.) configured with an OAuth2 client library to handle flows, tokens storage and requests authorization
+- a "rich" browser application (Angular, React, Vue, etc.) configured as public client with an OAuth2 client library to handle flows, tokens storage and requests authorization
-- a server side rendered UI (case of Spring applications with Thymeleaf, JSF, etc.) configured as OAuth2 client and using a REST client (`WebClient`, `@FeignClient`, `RestTemplate`, ...) to call an API (resource server)
+- programmatic REST client (`WebClient`, `@FeignClient`, `RestTemplate`, ...) used to call an OAuth2 secured API (resource server) from another micro-service (any Spring `@Component` like a MVC `@Controller` rendering a Thymeleaf template)
 - a BFF. **B**ackend **F**or **F**rontend is a pattern in which a middleware (the BFF) on the server is used to hide OAuth2 tokens from the browser.
 The requests between the browser and the BFF are secured with sessions.
 The BFF is responsible for login, logout, storing tokens in session and replacing session cookie with OAuth2 access token before forwarding a request from the browser to resource server(s). `spring-cloud-gateway` can be used as BFF with `spring-boot-starter-oauth2-client` and the `TokenRelay` filter.

 #### 1.2.3.
-Should we use `spring-boot-starter-oauth2-client` or `spring-boot-starter-oauth2-resource-server`?
+Should I use `spring-boot-starter-oauth2-client` or `spring-boot-starter-oauth2-resource-server`?
 If the application is a REST API it's a resource server.
-Configuring it as a client just to enable OAuth2 login and query its REST endpoints with a browser is a mistake.
+Configuring it as a client just to enable OAuth2 login and query its REST endpoints with a browser is a mistake: It breaks its "stateless" nature and would work only for GET endpoints.
 Use `spring-boot-starter-oauth2-resource-server`, do not configure OAuth2 login and require clients to authorize their requests (use Postman or alike for your tests).

 Use `spring-boot-starter-oauth2-client` only if the application serves UI templates or is used as BFF.
-In that case, login & logout will be configured in Spring application.
+In that case only, will login & logout be configured in Spring application.

 What if the application matches both cases above (for instance exposes publicly both a REST API and a Thymeleaf UI to manipulate it)?
-As seen earlier, the configuration requirements are too different to stand in the same security filter-chain, but it is possible to define more than one filter-chain if the first(s) in `@Order` are defined with `securityMatcher` to define to which routes it apply: a request path is checked against each security matcher in order and the first match defines which `SecurityFilterChain` bean will be applied to the request.
+As seen earlier, the configuration requirements are too different to stand in the same security filter-chain, but **it is possible to define more than one filter-chain if the first(s) in `@Order` are defined with `securityMatcher` to define to which routes it apply**: a request path is checked against each security matcher in order and the first match defines which `SecurityFilterChain` bean will be applied to the request.

 ### 1.3.
 Flows
 There are quite a few but 3 are of interest for us: authorization-code, client-credentials and refresh-token.